Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 - A Snowflake database to receive real-time flight data

 <!---------------------------->
-## Create an Event Hub and a Linux virtual machine in Azure cloud
+## Create an Event Hub and a VM in Azure
 Duration: 25

 #### 1. Create a resource group